CPSC-1517/CPSC-1517.github.io/_lab/Lab-Requirements.md

 ---
 # CPSC1517 Project Specs

-> ***Star-TED*** Database - A simple database for a post-secondary school.
+> ***StarTED*** Database - A simple database for a post-secondary school.

 ## Overview

 This document outlines the marking guide and general requirements for the lab.
-Each student is expected to select one scenario from the catalogue of scenarios developed for the ***Star-TED*** database.
+Each student is expected to select one scenario from the catalogue of scenarios developed for the ***StarTED*** database.
 Every student in the class is required to select a different scenario, so that the details of each student’s lab are unique.
 For that scenario, the student must complete three fully-functional forms:

 *	Form A – Single item Create/Read/Update/Delete.
 *	Form B – GridView Lookup with Code-Behind.